Fountain Campaign

 Donor Recognition Plaque Coming to the Sunken Garden

-Gifts from the community have been instrumental to the fountain restoration.
-To demonstrate our appreciation, the Friends are installing a plaque in the Sunken Garden to thank donors who have contributed a minimum of $1,000 to the campaign.
+To demonstrate our appreciation, the Friends are installing a plaque in the Sunken Garden to thank donors who have contributed a minimum of $1,000 to the campaign – phase one AND/OR phase two.

 Let’s go back in time to reiterate the problems that needed to be addressed: